 - Tackle the smaller debt first to build up momentum and stay motivated.

-- Pay off debt first that most affect your credit score.
+- Pay off debt that most affects your credit score first.

 - Consolidate your debt as a last resort.
 This allows you to simplify your debts and deal with single interest.

 When you start paying off your debt, you should stop making new ones.
 For example, staying away from credit card debt as much as possible allows you to focus on other high-interest debt.
-This entails sacrifices, such as paying stuff with cash and paying your bills in full and time, but these also allow you to save even more money once you go debt-free.
+This entails sacrifices, such as paying for stuff with cash and paying your bills in full and on time, but these also allow you to save even more money once you are debt-free.

-While you can save 100k in your bank account, it’s also a good idea to put it in high-yield savings accounts where your money grows at a higher savings rate.
+While you can save $100k in your bank account, it’s also a good idea to put it in high-yield savings accounts where your money grows at a higher interest rate.

 It depends on your income level, how well you budget, and your overall attitude towards money.
-Some people create additional income by putting up a side business or working a side hustle to save 100k more quickly.
+Some people create additional income by starting a side business or working a side hustle to save $100k more quickly.

-It would be nice to have a goal before you start saving, so you know what to do with the money once it has reached that amount.
-But if you aren’t sure what to do with your $100k savings, you could explore investing a portion of it, putting another portion on retirement, and another option for business.
+It would be nice to have a goal before you start saving so you know what to do with the money once it has reached that amount.
+But if you aren’t sure what to do with your $100k savings, you could explore investing a portion of it, putting another portion into retirement accounts, and investing some in a business.
 This way, the money you invest will keep making even more money.

 You might think that saving $100k is a tough feat, but I hope that the above tips will help you get started with your own savings journey.
-Indeed, to be able to save 100k is an accomplishment, and you should be proud of yourself for achieving it.
+Indeed, to be able to save $100k is an accomplishment, and you will be proud of yourself for achieving it.

 But you should still be proud of yourself, whether you’ve saved $1000 or $10,000 at the moment.
-It only means that you are taking control of your financial life.
-And soon enough, you could save more than 100k and be on your way towards financial freedom.
+It means that you are taking control of your financial life.
+And soon enough, you could save more than $100k and be on your way to financial freedom.